geodes-sms/gentleman/docs/editor.md

 ## User interface

 Gentleman adopts a minimalistic approach to its design.
-The UI is divided between a header which contains global actions (model and editor) and a body where you will play with your instaces.
+The UI is divided between a header which contains global actions (model and editor) and a body where you will play with your instances.

 ![Editor UI screenshot](https://geodes-sms.github.io/gentleman/assets/images/doc_editor_ui.png "Editor User interface")